apribadi/oxcart/README.md

 ## Features

 - speed
-- allocation of objects with multiple types
+- allocation of multiple types in a single arena
 - allocation of slices, strings, and arbitrary layouts
 - allocation separated from initialization to avoid stack spills
 - reuse of memory after `reset`-ing an arena